DrDaveTurner/HPC-User/episodes/parallel-concepts.md

 Some programs can be sped up by using a GPU as a computational accelerator.
-A 32-bit GPU is the same as you would buy for a high-end gaming computer, and can cost $1000-$1500.
+A 32-bit GPU is the same as you would buy for a high-end gaming computer and can cost $1000-$1500.
-These are great for accelerating 32-bit codes like classical molecular dynamics simulations, and have custom hardware that is great for training neural networks.
+These are ideal for accelerating 32-bit codes like classical molecular dynamics simulations, and have custom hardware that is great for training AI (Artificial Intelligence) neural networks or machine learning models.
 The more expensive 64-bit GPUs are never intended for graphics at all.
-They are custom designed for accelerators even though they are still called GPUs.
+They are custom designed as accelerators even though they are still called GPUs.
+These currently cost around $11,000 for an NVIDIA A100 and around twice that for a newer H100.

 Writing a program to run on a GPU is very difficult.
 For NVIDIA GPUs, you use a programming language called CUDA.
 There are many fewer codes optimized for AMD GPUs at this point.
 They are programmed with Hip which can be compiled to run on either AMD or NVIDIA GPUs.
+There are also projects in development to convert native CUDA codes into executables optimized for AMD GPUs.

 Running a job with a GPU accelerator is not that difficult.
 If your application can make use of one or more GPUs, there will be directions on how to specify the number of GPUs.
-If you are on an HPC system, you can request the number and type of GPUs you want for your job.
+If you are on an HPC system, you can request the number and type of GPUs you want for each job.

 ## Optimizing Input and Output

-The first thing to understand about IO (Input and Output) is that it can make a big difference as to what type of a file system you are reading or writing to.
+The first thing to understand about IO (Input and Output) is that it can make a big difference as to what type of a file system you are reading from or writing to.
 Local disk (usually /tmp) is temporary storage and has size restrictions, and it isn't as fast as a parallel file server that stripes data across many disks at the same time, but it is still sometimes the best to use if others are heavily using the main file server and slowing it down.
 As good as parallel file severs are, they also commonly need to lock a directory if more than one file is being written at the same time.
-Any locking can slow the performance of a code down emensely and should be avoided if at all possible.
+Any locking can slow the performance of a code down immensely and should be avoided if at all possible.
-Many HPC systems may have fast scratch space which is temporary storage but very large in size.
-This is designed for use when you are running your job, and may also not suffer from the same locking issues that some parallel file servers can.
+Many HPC systems may have fast scratch space which is temporary storage often purged every week or month but very large in size.
+This is designed for use when you are running your job, and may also not suffer from the same locking issues as on some parallel file servers.

 On our HPC system at Kansas State University, our fast scratch is about ten times as fast as the parallel file server system that our